flashdagger/ytdlp-plugins/README.md

 Note that on some systems, you may need to use `py` or `python` instead of `python3`

-## example: show the 20 recent titles from channel
+## example: show the titles of the 20 most recent trending videos

-`python3 -m ytdlp_plugins -e --playlist-items 1-20 https://dtube.tv/videos`
+`python3 -m ytdlp_plugins -e --playlist-items 1-20 https://d.tube/trendingvideos`

 ## yt-dlp

-yt-dlp is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features and patches while also keeping up to date with the original project